 Likewise, you may be working as a contractor or sub-contractor and receiving information/documentation of the kind referred to above as part of the project.

-In these circumstances, it is typical for the client or lead contractor (as the case may be) to require you to sign an NDA before starting work.
+In these circumstances, it is typical for the client or lead contractor (as applicable) to require you to sign an NDA before commencing work.

 What should I expect to see in a typical NDA?